tringular/Basic_minimal/README.md

 ## Idea & Manifestation

-Sternstunden make basic Shiatsu practice, creative workshops and podcasts accessible to everyone, thereby contibuting to a _healthy and balanced environment_ with the _individual at it's centre_.
+Sternstunden make basic Shiatsu practice, creative workshops and podcasts accessible to everyone, thereby contributing to a _healthy and balanced environment_ with the _individual at it's centre_.

 The growth of our consciousness with our bodies and speech as vehicles to the outside world, give us the opportunity to create a pluralistic future that is worth living.
-Sternstunden combine converstions about modern society with shiatsu practice.
+Sternstunden takes this opportunity by offering conversations about modern society and shiatsu practice.

 ### Conversations